thewildling/Knowledge_Based_Engineering/README.md

 - Python
 - Siemens NX

-On runs the python-files severel times until it converges into the best solution.
+One runs the python-file several times until it converges into the best solution.

 ### GUI ###